Henry Every: Ganj-i-Sawai

 The value of Ganj-i-Sawai's cargo is not known with certainty.
 Contemporary estimates differed by as much as £300,000, with £325,000 and £600,000 being the traditionally cited numbers.
 The latter estimate was the value provided by the Mughal authorities, while the EIC estimated the loss at approximately £325,000, nevertheless filing a £600,000 insurance claim.

 It has been suggested that the EIC argued for the lowest estimate when paying reparations for Every's raid, with the company's president naturally wanting the most conservative estimate in order to pay as little for the damages as possible.
 Others contend that the Mughal authorities' figure of £600,000 was a deliberate overestimate aimed at improving their compensation from the English.
 While some historians have argued that £325,000 was probably closer to the true value, partly because this agreed with the estimate provided by contemporary Scottish merchant Alexander Hamilton, then stationed in Surat, and partly for the above reasons, others have criticized this position as being largely unsubstantiated.

 Although Every's capture of Ganj-i-Sawai has been cited as piracy's greatest exploit, it is possible that other pirates have perpetrated even more profitable raids.
 In April 1721, John Taylor and Olivier Levasseur captured the 700-ton Portuguese galleon Nossa Senhora do Cabo ("Our Lady of the Cape"), bound to Lisbon from the Portuguese colony of Goa.
 It had been damaged in an Indian Ocean storm and was undergoing repairs at the French island of Réunion when the pirates struck.
 Reportedly carrying the retiring Luís Carlos Inácio Xavier de Meneses, 1st Marquis of Louriçal, the galleon was laden with silver, gold, diamonds, gems, as well as pearls, silks, spices, works of art, and church regalia belonging to the Patriarch of the East Indies.
 The total value of the treasure on board has been estimated as being anywhere from £100,000 to £875,000 (£500,000 in diamonds and £375,000 in other cargo), all of which was divided among the crews of Cassandra and Victory, captained by Taylor and Levasseur respectively.
 If the latter number is correct, it would far eclipse Every's haul.

-Historian Jan Rogoziński has called Cabo "the richest plunder ever captured by any pirate," estimating its reported treasure of £875,000 to be worth "more than $400 million."
-In comparison, the EIC's estimate of £325,000 for Ganj-i-Sawai's goods equals "at least $200 million."
-If the larger estimate of £600,000 is taken, this would be equivalent to $400 million, approximately rivaling the raid committed by Taylor and Levasseur.
-In any case, if one accepts the EIC's estimate of £325,000, Rogoziński writes that even then "only two or three times in history did criminals take more valuable loot."
+Historian Jan Rogoziński has called Cabo "the richest plunder ever captured by any pirate", estimating its reported treasure of £875,000 to be worth "more than $400 million."
+In comparison, Rogoziński's analysis in 2000 claimed that the EIC's estimate of £325,000 for Ganj-i-Sawai's goods equals "at least $200 million" while stating that the larger estimate of £600,000 taken would be equivalent to $400 million in 2000, approximately rivalling the raid committed by Taylor and Levasseur.
+In any case, if one accepts the EIC's estimate of £325,000, Rogoziński writes that even then "only two or three times in history did criminals take more valuable loot".